 Mike dropped me off in front of the ER door.
-I must have looked ghastly, because a security guard hurried out to meet me with a wheelchair as Mike sped off to park and connect with me inside.
-Once in the hospital, I tried to explain in a choked up, tear strained voice that "I was almost 13 weeks pregnant and gushing blood".
+I must have looked ghostly, because a security guard hurried out to meet me with a wheelchair as Mike sped off to park and connect with me inside.
+Once in the hospital, I tried to explain in a choked up, tear strained voice that "I was 13 weeks pregnant and gushing blood".
 I can still recall the abrupt stop of the wheelchair and the shocked and horrified faces of the other patients and nurses before I closed my eyes to try and shut out the fear and shame.

 It was as though I was aware of four hundred feelings at once and my mind couldn't acclimate to one so it just shut off.
 I opened my eyes to a nice nurse in a white scrub top.
 She had glasses.
 Her voice was soft and heartening.
 I explained what happened.
 I wailed out that I saw the baby.
 This kind woman who I will never forget, sat down and took my shaking hand.
 She looked at me with the most genuine eyes and said that they were going to do everything they could, but that sometimes, things happen and we don't know why, but everything would be ok.